Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 We then explore our dataset using the following pandas functions:
 * df_months.info() - Display the number of rows, row names and the row type
-* df_months.describe() - Get Descriptive stats of the dataframe
+* df_months.describe() - Get Descriptive stats of the data frame
-* df_months.sample() - Explore rows in the dataframe using sample, to randomize the outcome
+* df_months.sample() - Explore rows in the data frame using sample, to randomize the outcome
 * df_months.shape - Get the total number of rows and columns

-After data exploration, we begin prepocessing our dataset. <br />
+After data exploration, we begin preprocessing our dataset. <br />

 ## Data Preprocessing
 This process involves creating and extracting new fields from our dataset.
 We achieved these using the following steps below:
-1. Convert 'started_at' and 'ended_at' into a datetime type using pandas function.
+1. Convert 'started_at' and 'ended_at' into a DateTime type using the pandas function.
-2. Calculate 'ride_duration' = 'ended_at' - 'started_at' and convert the field to seconds using datetime function.
+2. Calculate 'ride_duration' = 'ended_at' - 'started_at' and convert the field to seconds using the datetime function.
 3. Extract the start and end times using datetime functions - dt.strftime.
 4. Extract the day and month/year name
-5. Given the start and end latitude and longitude, we join them into a list as start and end positions.
+5. Given the start and end latitude and longitude, we join them into a list of start and end positions.
-6. With the start and end positions, we write a function to calculate each trips distance. <br />
+6. With the start and end positions, we write a function to calculate each trip distance. <br />

 ![Alt Text](https://github.com/Lekan-E/Comparative-Analysis-Project/blob/d7ab47582f8f40033c9e0ee5408c784574d1fd6c/Images/Misc/Screenshot%202023-12-25%20at%201.19.35%E2%80%AFAM.png)